Ann Fisher, RDN, LDN

 Hello, Dublin!
 My name is Ann Fisher and I’m your Chartwells Resident Dietitian at Dublin City Schools.

-I received my Registered Dietitian (RD) credentials from The Ohio State University’s Medical Dietetics program, where I learned to assess, diagnose, and treat nutritional problems, both at the individual and wider public health level.
-You may recognize me from lunchroom events and classroom educations, but I also help create breakfast and lunch menus with our Distrtict Chef, Chef PJ Singh.
+I received my Registered Dietitian Nutritionist (RDN) credentials from The Ohio State University’s Medical Dietetics program, where I learned to assess, diagnose, and treat nutritional problems, both at the individual and wider public health level.
+You may recognize me from lunchroom events and classroom educations, but I also help create breakfast and lunch menus with Chef PJ Singh.
 Together we make sure ALL students have access to the nutrition they need, from innovative calorie-conscious dishes, to daily allergy-friendly options, to a hearty meal students may not see at home.

 Recently Asked Questions & Answers